sammyd/iOS8-day-by-day-book/manuscript/01-swift-intro.md

       }
     }

-Interestingly, factory methods on objective-C APIs are converted into initialisers in Swift, so this approach is not preferred.
-However, until language support arrives, it's the only option for initialisers which have the potential to fail.
+Interestingly, factory methods on objective-C APIs are converted into initializers in Swift, so this approach is not preferred.
+However, until language support arrives, it's the only option for initializers which have the potential to fail.

 ## Mutability